School of Nursing

 Credit/No Credit

 Credit/no credit is not available for courses required of a student's major or minor program of study; this would include all BSN pre-requisites and nursing coursework.
 For more information, visit the KU Policy Library.
 Warning: Certain undesirable consequences may result from exercising the option.
 Some schools, scholarship committees, and honorary societies do not accept this grading system and convert grades of No Credit to F when computing grade-point averages.
-The KU School of Nursing does not accept Credit classes where a Credit is awarded for the grade of D.
+The KU School of Nursing does not accept Credit classes where a Credit designation is awarded for the grade of D.

 Graduation with Distinction and Highest Distinction